16 ASWB ACE Credits

 At Sea - Cruising - Cruising

-Venice, Italy - Now that you've finished your cruise take advantage of the abundance of things to do in Venice.
-Venice is possibly the most romantic place you'll ever visit.
+Venice, Italy - Now that you have finished your cruise take advantage of the abundance of things to do in Venice.
+Venice is possibly the most romantic place you will ever visit.
 It seems almost redundant to describe the charms of Venice.
 The cafes of St. Mark's Square, Palazzo-lined canals plied by gondolas, the elegant Doge's Palace, the Bridge of Sighs and the Church of San Giorgio Maggiore: Venice is one impossibly beautiful sight after next.
 A great collection of Renaissance era art is housed at Gallerie dell'Accademia.
 Or, if you prefer modern art, Venice is home to the Peggy Guggenheim Collection.
-And, if you want to enjoy a truly special meal while here, visit one of the excellent restaurants of the Associazione dei Ristoranti della Buona Accoglienza.
+And, if you want to enjoy a truly special meal while here, visit one of the excellent restaurants of the Associazione dei Ristoranti della Buona Accoglienza

 Our staff can assist you with all your travel arrangements.Questions?
 Call us at 800-422-0711.